Incident Lifecycle

 By default, there's a corresponding timestamp for each status.
 For example, "Fixed At" is set to the first time the incident changed to the "Monitoring" status.

-Timestamps can be set in three ways:
+Timestamps can be set in two ways:

 1. Manually - set by a responder, from the Incident Homepage